kingcean/blog-web/blog/2025/microfe.md

 So how should styles be handled?
 Mature solutions can still be used, such as convention-based namespaces or Shadow DOM.

 If Shadow DOM is used, a unified React component can be customized within the main web app and encapsulated into a Shadow DOM.
 This serves as the root node of the business view slot.
-The Shadow DOM element and its internal React components receive notifications routed and mapped by the main web app based on the service worker, including the initialization of styles and other information at the start, as well as subsequent React Virtual DOM change events that trigger actual UI layer updates.
+The Shadow DOM element and its internal React components receive notifications routed and mapped by the main web app based on the web worker, including the initialization of styles and other information at the start, as well as subsequent React Virtual DOM change events that trigger actual UI layer updates.
 As a result, the interface rendering part is completely isolated, with its encapsulation and external interaction fully managed by the main web app.
 Meanwhile, all business logic resides within the Shadow DOM, ensuring no interference with external elements.

 ### Bring It to Reality